 Plans for a Chapel at Casowasco were drawn up early in it's history.
 Eli Whitney and Don Boyd rallied campers to build an outdoor chapel for morning worship and evening vespers.
 In 1947, the Lakeview Campgrounds were sold and the proceeds designated for the building of the "Lakeview Chapel".
 The architect designed the building after a rustic chapel in the mountains of Arizona which featured a large window behind the altar looking out at the view.
 The Chapel was dedicated on June 21st, 1953.
 The Foster Center is named in honor of Koert Foster, the long time, beloved manager of Casowasco who died tragically in a hunting accident in 1974.

 Mount Tabor is a complex of four cabins and a main lodge set on a tree filled hill top.
 Offering a more rustic experience and natural setting, Mt.
 Tabor is a favorite for family camping, church camping and youth retreats.
-Each of the four cabins have the same floor plan and can sleep up to 14 guests apiece.
+Each of the four cabins have the same floor plan and can sleep up to 18 guests apiece.
 Dividers within the cabins allow for privacy between genders or families.
-Each cabin also has a pavilion nearby for outdoor activities or meals.

 "While many of the churches of Central New York were enlarging their facilities to accommodate the postwar baby boom, Casowasco continued adding buildings.
 As Bethany neared completion (1962) plans for a cabin unit on the knoll midway up the hill from the point were moving from dream to reality.
 Builder Richard Hoyt began construction summer '63 and completed work that fall.
 This investment of $49,700 brought into being Mt.
 Tabor - a cluster of four separate cabins with a central lodge - Casowasco's first facility specifically designed for small group camping."